What is work study?

 - If you have not previously worked at CLC you will also need to complete an I-9, W-4 (included in work study packet) and provide ID documents before you can begin working.
 These documents should be submitted along with the contract to your hiring supervisor who will then complete his or her section and submit all forms to Financial Aid to be processed.

-- Check back with your supervisor regarding your start date.
+- Check back with your supervisor regarding the date you can begin working.

 When Can I start working?

 - You may begin working after your supervisor has received notification that you are all set up.